webmeshproj/webmesh/README.md

 ```

 Configuration can be provided as CLI flags (as shown above) or via a configuration file and environment variables.
-Full details can be found in the [configuration](docs/configuration.md) docs.
+Full details can be found on the [configuration section](https://webmeshproj.github.io/usage/configuration/) of the project website.

 ## Building